Sola Scriptura: A Biblical Error

 Circularity?

-But does this then mean Apostolic succession depends on personal interpretation?
-That is, that there is no real distinction between believing in Apostolic succession and sola scriptura, since both depend on one’s own judgment?
+But does this then mean belief in Apostolic succession is subject to private interpretation and assent?
+Yes, it does.
+Does this mean that there is ultimately no real difference between Apostolic succession and sola sciptura?
 Let’s use an analogy: suppose you were presented with some unbelievably difficult, unsolved math problem.
-Would there be a real distinction between you trying to solve it yourself versus identifying that Cambridge University is good at that sort of thing and asking them for help?
+Would there be a distinction between you trying to solve it yourself versus identifying that Cambridge University is good at that sort of thing and asking them for help?
 Obviously there would.
 Most people would never come to the truth doing the former, whereas anyone could do the latter.
 This example alone should be enough to explain the difference, but in reality, the situation is even more dire:

 Doctrine, by its nature, requires divine revelation.
 That is, it is incumbent on God to reveal it, not on man to discover it.
 So a proper analogy would rather be that we are faced with a math problem with an unknown variable, and the only possible way to solve it is by God giving the answer.
 Not only this, it is easy to become convinced God has given you the answer when He hasn’t, like the Arians, Pelagians, Gnostics, Manichaeans, Apollinarians, Nestorians, Monothelites, Themistians, and all the other heretics throughout Christian history.
 Again, identifying that God answers questions through the Apostles’ successors can be done by any child; actually answering the question by none but the Holy Spirit.
 Consequently, to be Catholic or Orthodox, one need only make the judgments of a child; but to be a Protestant, one must baselessly claim to make the very judgments of God.